Eunyn/ChatterKeep/README.md

    - Above the plugin window, you will see four buttons: `PDF`, `Markdown`, `Text`, and `Upload`.
    - Click on the desired format button (`PDF`, `Markdown`, or `Text`) to save the conversation in the corresponding format to your local computer.
    - The file will be downloaded to your default download location.

 2. Uploading Files:
    - To upload a file into the ChatGPT input box, make sure the file is in one of the supported formats: `.txt`, `.js`, `.py`, `.html`, `.css`, `.json`, `.csv`.
    - Click on the `Upload` button above the text input window.
    - Select the file you want to upload from your local computer.
    - The file will be parsed and its content will be populated into the ChatGPT input box.

 3. Prompt prompts:
+   - Support Chinese and English `prompt`.

-   - Start by entering a specific prompt, such as `'/linux'`, which  indicates the type of response you want from ChatGPT.
+     > such as `'/linux'`, which indicates that you want the prompt in English.
+     >
+     > such as `'#充当Linux客户端'`, which indicates that you want the prompt in Chinese.

    - You can navigate through the prompt list using the up and down arrow keys on your keyboard.
 Move up or down to highlight the desired prompt.

    - Press the confirmation key (usually Enter) to select and send that prompt directly to ChatGPT for processing.

    - Alternatively, you can click on any prompt in the list with your mouse.
 The complete prompt will then be inserted into the input box.

    - Supports custom addition and deletion of prompts.
 ## Show